Potato and Sausage Chowder Hearty Comfort Food Recipe

 – Fresh parsley, chopped for garnish

 Each ingredient plays a key role.
 The potatoes give the chowder its heartiness.
 The sausage adds a nice savory flavor, while the onion and garlic provide a rich base.
 Chicken broth makes the chowder warm and comforting.
 Heavy cream brings a creamy texture.
 Corn adds sweetness and color.
 Thyme and smoked paprika give depth, while salt and pepper enhance all the flavors.
 The olive oil helps cook the sausage and vegetables, and parsley brightens the dish.
-For the full recipe, check the previous section.

 Step-by-Step Instructions